uclahs-cds/docker-bam-readcount/README.md

 Author: Caden Bugh, Mao Tian

-Docker-bam-readcount is licensed under the GNU General Public License version 2.
+docker-bam-readcount is licensed under the GNU General Public License version 2.
 See the file LICENSE for the terms of the GNU GPL license.

-Docker-bam-readcount is a utility that runs on a BAM or CRAM file and generates low-level information about sequencing data at specific nucleotide positions.
+docker-bam-readcount is a utility that runs on a BAM or CRAM file and generates low-level information about sequencing data at specific nucleotide positions.

 Copyright (C) 2021 University of California Los Angeles ("Boutros Lab") All rights reserved.